-Unlike the Johann Strauss apartment the Museum of the Strauss Dynasty focuses on the lives of composer family Johann Strauss senior, Johann Strauss II, Josef and Eduard Strauss.
-Although displaying an equally simple exhibition this museum has a clear compelling narrative.
+Unlike the Johann Strauss apartment in Praterstrasse the Museum of the Strauss Dynasty focuses on the lives of the composer family: namely Johann Strauss senior, Johann Strauss II, Josef and Eduard Strauss.
+Although displaying an equally simple exhibition this museum impresses with a clear compelling narrative.

-Starting with his musician family, the personality of Johann Strauss emerges and interlinks with the different music pieces he composed.
-This poster of his operetta Zigeunerbaron (‘gipsy baron’) brilliantly expresses the playfulness and dynamics of Strauss’ music.
+Starting with his musician family, the personality of Johann Strauss II emerges quickly, and interlinks with the different music pieces he composed.
+For example, this poster of his operetta Zigeunerbaron (‘gipsy baron’) brilliantly expresses the playfulness and dynamics of Strauss’ music.
 The portrait in the middle shows Johann Strauss himself.

-What is almost as fascinating about the Strauss clan is their era: Before my visit, Johann Strauss and his music were free floating in history.
-At the museum I not only managed to link him up with his family but with the political controversies of Vienna’s Biedermeier era, and with other musicians of his time.
+What is almost as fascinating about the Strauss clan is their era: Before my visit, Johann Strauss and his music were free floating somewhere in the 19th century.
+Then at the museum, I not only managed to properly connect him with his family but with the political controversies of Vienna’s Biedermeier era, and with other musicians of his time.